nonomal/browser/README.md

 This repository houses all Bitwarden client applications except the [Mobile application](https://github.com/bitwarden/mobile).

-For now please check the readmes for each application under `apps` for instructions on how to build the different applications.
+Please check the readmes for each application under `apps` for instructions on how to build the different applications.

 ## Related projects:

 * [bitwarden/server](https://github.com/bitwarden/server): The core infrastructure backend (API, database, Docker, etc).
 * [Mobile application](https://github.com/bitwarden/mobile): The mobile app vault (iOS and Android).
 * [bitwarden/directory-connector](https://github.com/bitwarden/directory-connector): A tool for syncing a directory (AD, LDAP, Azure, G Suite, Okta) to an organization.

+# We're Hiring!

+Interested in contributing in a big way?
+Consider joining our team!
+We're hiring for many positions.
+Please take a look at our [Careers page](https://bitwarden.com/careers/) to see what opportunities are currently open as well as what it's like to work at Bitwarden.

+# Contribute

+Code contributions are welcome!
+Please commit any pull requests against the `master` branch.
+Learn more about how to contribute by reading the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

+Security audits and feedback are welcome.
+Please open an issue or email us privately if the report is sensitive in nature.
+You can read our security policy in the [`SECURITY.md`](SECURITY.md) file.